-Leading Chinese artist Qiu Zhijie, one of the most important Chinese artists of his generation and a leading figure in conceptual and new media art globally, will be onsite at the Gallery of Modern Art (GOMA) in late August to create his major, APT9 site-specific work Map of Utopia 2018.
+Leading Chinese artist Qiu Zhijie, one of the most important Chinese artists of his generation and a leading figure in conceptual and new media art globally, was onsite at the Gallery of Modern Art (GOMA) in late August to create his major site-specific work Map of Technological Ethics 2018.

 A video installation by Chinese-born artist Cao Fei is concerned with the pervasiveness of robotics today and the future of human labour in an era of expanding artificial intelligence and automatic supply chains, while Vuth Lyno’s towering installation of Cambodian spirit houses retrieved from the iconic, now demolished White Building in Phnom Penh memorialises the vibrant community of more than 2000 residents who once occupied the building.

-My forest is not your garden 2016-18, a major new work by Singapore-based artists Donna Ong and Robert Zhao Renhui, will dramatically transform the Queensland Art Gallery’s Watermall into a landscape investigating the artifice of nature.
+My forest is not your garden 2016-18, a major new work by Singapore-based artists Donna Ong and Robert Zhao Renhui transforms the Queensland Art Gallery’s Watermall into a landscape investigating the artifice of nature.
 The collaboration integrates Ong’s evocative arrangements of artificial flora and tropical exotica with Zhao’s meticulously organised archive of Singapore’s natural history.

 With one of the largest representations of First Nation artists in a Triennial to date, APT9 features work by Jonathan Jones, Vincent Namatjira, Alair Pambegan, Margaret Rarru and Helen Ganalmirriwuy, James Tylor (Australia), Simon Gende (PNG), Lisa Reihana and Areta Wilkinson (Aotearoa New Zealand); Kapulani Landgraf (Hawai’i;), Idas Losin of Truku and Atayal heritage (Taiwan); Mao Ishikawa (Okinawa) and Tcheu Siong (Laos).